polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 ```

 Above we have 4 nodes in total. "foo" has two children, and "child1-of-foo" has one child of its own.
 The "foo" node in the above example,
 does not have a value at all, which means its value becomes "null".
-The equivalent syntax for XML would look like this.
+Notice how for most cases, the number of lines in a Hyperlisp file,
+almost perfectly describes the number of nodes in total in your execution tree.
+Also notice the equivalent syntax of the above writte in XML.

 ```xml
 <foo>